mfournial/SpellChecker/README.md

 * Improve load time by saving Dictree state
 * Support of other languages.
 Why not also mix languages?
 * Provide options with similar words.
+* Compare it with an implementation with a radix tree, or switch to radix tree after like 3/4 letters not to waste space with empty arrays